stephband/literal/literal-html/README.md

 ### Include other templates

-Expressions can `include()` other templates by id.
-Included templates need no special attributes but they are nonetheless parsed as Literal templates.
+Expressions can `include()` other templates that are in the DOM by id.
+Included templates need no special attributes but as includes they are nonetheless parsed as Literal templates.

 ```html
 <template id="todo-li">